myheritage/intellij-commit-message-template-plugin/README.md

 ## Usage

 ### Set a template
-Open Settings > Tools > Commit Message Template and enter the desired template
+Open Settings > Tools > Commit Message Template.
+Enter the desired template or set the path to a template file
 ![Screenshot](Settings.png)

 ### Use the template